 - The "three Rs" of Education: Reading, wRiting and aRithmetic.
-At least 'writing' kinda has the excuse of sounding like it starts with an 'R' and the first syllable of 'arithmetic' is how the letter 'r' is pronounced in some dialects, it still counts.
+While 'writing' has the excuse of sounding like it starts with an 'R' and the first syllable of 'arithmetic' is how the letter 'r' is pronounced in some dialects, it still counts.

 - Something very common with crosswords is that people will change the letters in a word in order to make it fit.

 - The Ku Klux Klan is an unfortunate example.

 - Some evolutionary biologists (well, Dr Jack Cohen, anyway) refer to the Four Fs; significant developments that evolved independently multiple times, and that if the whole of evolution was restarted (or we found alien life) we would expect to evolve again.
 They are Fur, Flight, Fotosynthesis, and F...er, Fsexual Reproduction.

 - Similarly, ethologists sometimes talk about the four Fs of basic animal behavior: Fighting, Fleeing, Feeding and F... ornication.

 - When abbreviating weekdays to their first letters, it isn't uncommon to see Monday, Tuesday, Wednesday, thuRsday, and Friday.
 There are various solutions to the Saturday/Sunday conflict as well.